Top 10 Cons & Disadvantages of PayPal

 cons

-While PayPal is an extremely popular payment system, it’s essential to acknowledge the challenges users face.
+While PayPal is a prevalent payment system, it’s essential to acknowledge the challenges users face.
 In this section, we’ll outline the top 10 disadvantages of PayPal, provide real-life examples, and discuss possible solutions.

 Disadvantage #1: High Transaction Fees